 Kidscape is committed to keeping children safe from abuse.
 Kidscape is the first charity in the UK established specifically to prevent bullying and child sexual abuse.
 Kidscape believes that protecting children from harm is key.

-Kidscape works UK-wide to provide individuals and organisations with practical skills and resources necessary to keep children safe from harm.
-The Kidscape staff equips vulnerable children with practical non-threatening knowledge and skills in how to keep themselves safe and reduce the likelihood of future harm.
+Kidscape works UK-wide to provide individuals and organisations with the practical skills and resources necessary to keep children safe from harm.
+The Kidscape staff equips vulnerable children with practical non-threatening knowledge and skills on how to keep themselves safe and reduce the likelihood of future harm.

 Kidscape works with children and young people under the age of 16, their parents/carers, and those who work with them.